Why I Get Midday Sun AND Take Cod Liver OilUpdated: May 24, 2018 Healthy Living

 But, not just any cod liver oil will do!
 Oh no. Like any supplement, how the oil is processed makes all the difference in the world!

 To help clear up the confusion, Dr. Michael Teplitsky write a very clear, concise article about the benefits of cod liver oil that should set your mind at ease.
-The article also explains the difference between 99% of the cod liver oils on the market that are high heat industrialized oils (this is manufacturing word-speak for DEAD) and the fermented cod liver oil purified with no heat from Green Pasture Products, a health giving supplement used for many centuries.
+The article also explains the difference between 99% of the cod liver oils on the market that are high heat industrialized oils (this is manufacturing word-speak for DEAD) and the fermented cod liver oil purified with no heat, a health giving supplement used for many centuries.

 Ok, back to the main premise of this blog.
 After all, the title of this blog is not whether or not to take cod liver oil, but why I get midday sun AND take a daily dose of it!